Midget Ocean Racing Club

-The Midget Ocean Racing Club (MORC) is an American association based in Severna Park, Maryland, that promotes and organizes ocean racing for small sailboats under a handicapping rule.
+The Midget Ocean Racing Club (MORC) was an association that promoted and organized ocean keelboat racing under a handicapping rule that it administered.
+It was formed at a time when existing rating rules like CCA and later IOR favoured much larger boats.

 History

-Founded in 1954, the club was formally organized as The Midget Ocean Racing Club, Inc., on 16 November 1972 as a Maryland domestic corporation.
-The club has a board of governors, comprising the commodores of each station (local MORC chapter), plus the national officers of the club.
+Founded in 1954, it was formally organized as The Midget Ocean Racing Club, Inc., in 1972.
+It had a board of governors, comprising the commodores of each station (local MORC chapter), plus the national officers of the club.

 Started as an ocean racing class for boats too small for the existing off-shore racing classes, the MORC-class boats were initially 24 ft or less in length, although this was expanded in 1958 to just under 30 ft and in 1978 to 34 ft.

 In 1978 MORC moved to include one-design racing.
 The rule changes allowed separate starts for races when 20 or more boats of the same design are competing.
 The organization of one-design fleets was the jurisdiction of the local station.
 The Western Long Island Sound station was the lead chapter for this implementation.

-By 1978 the club had 68 local "stations" and 2,500 members.
+As of 1978 the club had 68 local "stations" and 2,500 members.

-MORC measurement rule

-The club administers the measurement rule that establishes the handicapping for participating boats.